 Thus, when a new set of stores are included in the BLS sample, the linking procedure eliminates all of the price differences.
-Even though the box of Kellogg's Rice Krispies is identical in all respects, the BLS assumes that differences in outlet and product characteristics completely explains the difference in price.
+Even though the box of Kellogs Rice Krispies is identical in all respects, the BLS assumes that the quality of the shopping experience completely explains the difference in price.
 Thus, lower prices from increased expenditure at superstores have no effect on the CPI.
-Thus, the BLS assumes that Wal-Mart does not exist in constructing the CPI.
+In all respects, the BLS assumes that Wal-Mart does not exist in constructing the CPI.

 Reinsdorf (1993) found that food and motor-fuel prices during a two-year overlap period led to new samples prices being lower by about 1.25% compared to the outgoing samples.
 Since sample rotation occurs every 5 years, this finding would create a 0.25% bias per year.
 However, Reinsdorf's quantitative findings have not been totally accepted because of concerns about product quality as well as differences in coverage.
-The AWP
+The AWP (2002, p.
+176) recommended that the BLS continue its current practice and disregard the effect of Wal-Mart and other supercenters on prices and price indices.